-- the equipment is suitable for the manufacture of Hot rolled products of structural steels or Stainless steels, with sufficient accuracy to ensure that the requirements of the applicable product standard are met, and that constancy of performance can be ensured; - measures must be taken to prevent the mixing of distinct types and qualities during storage and delivery.
+- the equipment is suitable for the manufacture of structural components in steel or aluminium, with sufficient accuracy to ensure that the requirements of the applicable product standard are met, and that constancy of performance can be ensured; - measures must be taken to prevent the mixing of distinct types and qualities during storage and delivery.

-9.2.4 Criteria for the evaluation of suppliers of materials or components
+9.2.4 Criteria for the evaluation of suppliers of materials or constituent products

-The inspection must evaluate the management of suppliers of materials and the thereto relevant provisions of the FPC.
+The inspection must evaluate the management of suppliers of materials or constituent products and the thereto relevant provisions of the FPC.